-We constructed rooms using foamboards as shown in Figure 7.
-Foamboards sag on their own weight when placed vertically but offer the ease in reconfiguring room.
-As the single plane reconstructions do not have a lot of inter reflections, we have first placed only three hidden walls, without roof and the front wall.
+We constructed rooms using foam boards as shown in Figure 7.
+Foam boards sag under their weight when placed vertically but offer the ease in reconfiguring room.
+As the single plane reconstructions do not have a lot of interreflections, we have first placed only three hidden walls, without the roof and the front wall.
 This configuration has significant inter-reflections compared to a single wall.
-We have observed an average ICP error of 84 mm.
-Notice the increase in the ICP error compared to reconstruction of single wall.
+We have observed an AICP error of 84 mm.
+Notice the increase in the AICP error compared to the reconstruction of a single wall.

 We then proceeded with all five hidden walls that will make a closed room.
 We show the reconstruction results in Figure 8.
-The average ICP error for the walls of the room is 106 mm.
+The AICP error for the walls of the room is 106 mm.
 The average wall length is 1.1m.
-Hence, the percentage ICP error is 9.18%.
+Hence, the percentage AICP error is 9.18%.

 Jaccard index [27] is used to compare the similarity of sets.
-We extend it to compare the rooms we have reconstructed with the original rooms and redefine it to quantify the reconstruction accuracy of the rooms as where O is the set of voxels inside original room, R is the set of voxels inside the reconstructed room μ is the cardinality of the set.
-The Jaccard similarity for both the rooms are 0.63 (higher is better).
+We extend it to compare the room we have reconstructed with the original room and redefine it to quantify the reconstruction accuracy of the rooms as